 - We can do an employment assessment with you to see how we can best support you to prepare for work.
 You might want to take a course with us, write your cv or prepare for interviews.

-- Some of our hubs offer several types of work-based training and you will be very welcome to try them all.
+- Some of our centres offer several types of vocational work-based training and you will be very welcome to try them all.